mominaamjad/FA21-BCS-041/README.md

 # FirstSemesterProjects
-RetailManagementSystem
-A simple management system in python
+RetailManagementSystem: A simple management system in python

-Slither game
-snake game using turtle in python
+Slither: a snake game using turtle in python